Emperor Keikō: Known information

 Emperor Keikō is regarded by historians as a "legendary Emperor" as there is insufficient material available for further verification and study.
-The name Keikō-tennō was assigned to him posthumously by later generations.
-His name might have been regularized centuries after the lifetime ascribed to Keikō, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.
-There is a possibility that Keikō's era was in the 4th century AD rather than the 1st.
-This period is concurrent with the Kentoshi having an audience with the Tang Emperor, though more evidence is needed to make any conclusions.
-Like his father before him, Keikō is also known to have an exaggerated lifespan which is unlikely to be factual.
-The consecutive reigns of the emperors began to be compiled in the 8th century, and it is thought that age gaps were "filled up" as many lacunae were present.
+The Sino-Japanese name Keikō and the title tennō 'emperor' were given posthumously by later generations.
+His name might have been regularized centuries after the lifetime ascribed to him, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.

+There is a possibility that Keikō's era was in the 4th century rather than the 1st.
+This period is concurrent with the Japanese missions to Tang China having an audience with the Tang emperor, though more evidence is needed to make any conclusions.
+Like his father before him, Keikō is also known to have an exaggerated lifespan, which is unlikely to be factual.
+The consecutive reigns of the emperors were compiled in the 8th century, and it is thought that age gaps were "filled up" to address numerous lacunae.
 For comparison, verified ages in the 110s have since been documented and recorded as the "oldest in the world".

-While the actual site of Keikō's grave is not known, the Emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Nara.
+Although the exact site of Keikō's grave is unknown, the Emperor is traditionally venerated at a misasagi in Tenri, Nara.
 The Imperial Household Agency designates this location as Keikō's mausoleum, and it is formally named Yamanobe no michi no e no misasagi.
 Outside of the Kiki, the reign of Emperor Kinmei (Note: The 29th Emperor) (c.
-509 – 571 AD) is the first for which contemporary historiography has been able to assign verifiable dates.
-The conventionally accepted names and dates of the early Emperors were not confirmed as "traditional" though, until the reign of Emperor Kanmu (Note: Kanmu was the 50th sovereign of the imperial dynasty) between 737 and 806 AD.
+509 – 571) is the first for which contemporary historiography has been able to assign verifiable dates.
+The conventionally accepted names and dates of the early emperors were not confirmed as "traditional" though, until the reign of Emperor Kanmu (Note: Kanmu was the 50th sovereign of the imperial dynasty) between 737 and 806.